Feature Map Transform Coding for Energy-Efficient CNN Inference: Transform-Domain Compression

 \subsection{Implementation}

 In what follows, we describe an implementation of the transform coding scheme at the level of individual CNN layers.
-A typical convolutional layer depicted in \cref{fig:method} comprises a bank of convolutions (denoted by $\ast$ in the Figure) followed by batch normalization (BN) that are computed on an incoming input stream.
-The output of BN is a three-dimensional tensor (assuming the input is a 2D image) which is subdivided into non-overlapping three-dimensional blocks to which the transform coding is applied.
-Each such block is sent to an encoder, where it undergoes PCA, scalar quantization and variable length coding (VLC).
-The bit stream at the output of the VLC has a lower rate than the raw input and is accumulated in the external memory.
-Once all the output of the layer has been stored (in compressed form) in the memory, it can be streamed as the input to the following layer.
-For that purpose, the inverse process is performed by the decoder: a variable length decoder (VLD) produces the quantized levels that are scaled back to the transform domain, and an inverse PCA is applied to reconstruct each of the activation blocks.
-The layer non-linearity is then applied and the activations are fed to the convolutions of the following layer.
-While the location of the nonlinearity could also precede the encoder, our experiments shows that the described scheme performs better.
-In what follows, we detail the implementation of each of the ingredients in the encoder-decoder chain.
+The convolutional layer depicted in \cref{fig:method} comprises a bank of convolutions (denoted by $\ast$ in the Figure) followed by batch normalization (BN) that is computed on an incoming input stream.
+The output of BN is a 3D tensor that is subdivided into 3D blocks to which the transform coding is applied.
+Each such block is sent to an encoder, where it undergoes PCA, scalar quantization and VLC.
+The bit stream at the VLC output has a lower rate than the raw input and is accumulated in the external memory.
+Once all the output of the layer has been stored in the memory, it can be streamed as the input to the following layer.
+For that purpose, the inverse process is performed by the decoder: a VLD produces the quantized levels that are scaled back to the transform domain, and an inverse PCA is applied to reconstruct each of the activation blocks.
+The layer non-linearity is then applied, and the activations are used as an input to the following layer.
+While the location of the nonlinearity could also precede the encoder, our experiments show that the described scheme performs better.

-\paragraph{Block shape and size.} \cref{fig:windowsSizeAccMSE} shows the rate-distortion curves for blocks of the same size allocated differently to each of the three dimensions; the distortion is evaluated both in terms of the MSE and the network classification accuracy.
-The figure demonstrates that optimal performance for high accuracy is achieved with $1 \times 1 \times C=n$ blocks, suggesting that the correlation between the feature maps is higher than that between spatially adjacent activations.
-For lower accuracy, bigger blocks are even more efficient, but the overhead of 4 times bigger block is too high.
-Experiments reported later in the paper set the block size to values between $64$ to $512$ samples.

-\paragraph{Linear transform.} Due to the choice of $1\times 1 \times C$ blocks, the PCA transform essentially becomes a $1 \times 1$ tensor convolution kernel (see \cref{snake} in the Appendix for an example of its application to an image).
-This allows further optimization: as depicted in \cref{fig:method}, the convolution bank of the layer, the batch normalization and the PCA can be folded into a single operation, offering also an advantage in the arithmetic complexity.
+\paragraph{Linear transform.} We have explored different sizes of blocks for the PCA transform and found $1\times 1 \times C$ to be optimal (the ablation study is shown in \cref{app:block_shape_size}).
+Due to the choice of $1\times 1 \times C$ blocks, the PCA transform essentially becomes a $1 \times 1$ tensor convolution kernel (\cref{snake} in the Appendix shows an example of its application to an image).
+This allows further optimization: as depicted in \cref{fig:method}, the convolution bank of the layer, BN and PCA can be folded into a single operation, offering also an advantage in the arithmetic complexity.